Othent/docs/api/intro.md

 const othent = new Othent({ ... });
 ```

-Additionally, if you set the `persistLocalStorage` option to persist and/ sync user details across tabs, you need to call
+Additionally, if you set the [`persistLocalStorage`](./constructor.md#persistlocalstorage-boolean--othentstoragekey)
-`startTabSynching` and make sure the cleanup function it returns is called once you no longer need the `Othent` instance
+option to persist and/or sync user details across tabs, you need to call [`startTabSynching`](./start-tab-synching.md)
-you've created.
+and make sure the cleanup function it returns is called once you no longer need the `Othent` instance you've created.

 Here's an example inside a React component: